 I do not at this point.
 On occasion I have been able to do a sponsored post or something like that and I will get some money off of that.
 I was at a point where i was starting down that road but when I changed over to doing the reviews and interviews I think that that changed a few things and it's kinda like I had to in some ways start building things again.

 I had a social media following which I'm grateful for.
 I've worked extremely hard to build the social following that I have.
 I concentrate on that sometimes more than I do building the following on my blog.
 So at this point it's not been for money.
 I'm making money on the site necessarily but I think that it's getting closer to that point.
 I guess I'd say I hope to one day and I hope to sometime in the near future to have it at least making a part time income.
 That would be nice.

-Q8: What recommendations would you have for somebody starting an independent blog or a blog in general.
+What recommendations would you have for somebody starting an independent film blog?

 You have to figure out why you're wanting to do this.
 I have followed enough blogs.
 I follow the blog community and I've seen blogs that make it and blogs that fail.
 A lot of times the blog's that fail, they're doing it for the wrong reasons.
 They are going into it thinking that they're going to be rich.
 They heard the success stories of these big-time bloggers that make a $100k dollars a year blogging or something like that and I'm not making that up.
 There are bloggers of course that are able to get that kind of money.
 So if some people go into it with the whole mindset of I'm going to make lots of money.
 I'm gonna get free products that I can review.

 I've even had people that will look at what I'm doing.
 Oh you're getting to interview all these great people and I think sometimes these people think that quite literally I sit around all day and interview famous people and that it’s not a lot of work.
 People are not willing to put the work into it and the time that's necessary especially when you get started.
 You're not going to make anything and probably you're gonna have to put out some money initially to get yourself started.